Why Take Online Writing Classes?

 Whether you’re a new writer or an advanced writer, everyone can benefit from taking online writing classes.
-When you sign-up for one of my online writing courses, your poems and creative writing pieces will be workshopped by classmates, and you’ll receive detailed, personalized feedback from me.
+When you sign-up for one of my online writing classes, your poems and creative nonfiction pieces will be workshopped by classmates, and you’ll receive detailed, personalized feedback from me.
 My poetry and creative nonfiction writing courses are designed to help you reach your writing goals.

 I’m offering 4-week online classes on a variety of topics for poetry and creative nonfiction writers.
 I’ll post course descriptions and schedules here.
-Be sure to check back for updates, sign up for my newsletter at the bottom of the page, or fill out the contact form below.
+Classes will be run through Wet Ink.
+Be sure to check back here for updates, sign up for my newsletter at the bottom of the page, or email me with questions.

 Believe it or not, readers relate to the specific more than to the general.
 The name of your first guinea pig, the thing you always do when you get a scab, what you think about when you’re in church—poetry lives in these details.
 So write the poems only you can write!

 This poetry class will include short videos wherein I discuss published poems, poetry exercises, and four poems to be workshopped by classmates and to receive detailed feedback from me.
 Open to all experience levels.
 Classes will be run on Wet Ink, a platform designed specifically for writing courses.

 Looking for individual mentoring instead of or in addition to a class?
 Check out my editing services.

 NOTE: I have 20+ years experience teaching creative writing (poetry, fiction, and creative nonfiction) at the college and university level, and over 10 years as co-founder and editor of a literary magazine and chapbook press.
 I focus on helping writers accomplish what they want to do, rather than dictating a particular aesthetic or approach.
 This blog post of mine might help explain my philosophy.